cybozu-go/neco/docs/gcp/neco-test.md

 `/shutdown` for `neco-test` project does:

-- Delete instances which are created more than 1 hour ago other than them which is extended by `necogcp neco-test extend`.
+- If instances have `shutdown-at` metadata and exceed that timestamp, delete them.
+- If instances do not have `shutdown-at` metadata and run longer than configured lifetime (`app.shutdown.expiration`), delete them.

-- Set cron schedule to run above action every hour.
+Cron is scheduled to run above actions every 5 minutes.

 Usage
 -----